Processing claims for Age Pension and Pension Bonus 065-03030050

 |

 Initial outcome + Read more ...
-Check outcome of claim on the ELD screen and make sure the provisional data contains the expected results.
-Note: there is a known system issue for Age Pension customers with vulnerable circumstances - the system incorrectly grants from the Age Pension Age Date if this date falls between the contact date and the date the claim was submitted.
-Check if the Assessment Date has changed after selecting Assess in Process Direct.
+Check outcome of claim on the AR screen and make sure the provisional data contains the expected results.
+Note: there is a known system issue for Age Pension customers with vulnerable circumstances.
+The system incorrectly grants from the Age Pension Age Date if this date falls between the contact date and the date the claim was submitted.
+Check if the Assessment Date has changed after selecting Assess in Process Direct:

 Will the Age Pension claim be rejected?